OfficeDev/office-js-docs-pr/docs/concepts/browsers-used-by-office-web-add-ins.md

 ---
 title: Browsers used by Office Add-ins
-description: ''
-ms.date: 05/23/2019
+description: 'Specifies how the operating system and Office version determine what browser is used by Office Add-ins.' ms.date: 05/28/2019
 localization_priority: Priority
 ---

 # Browsers used by Office Add-ins

-Since Office Add-ins are web applications, they need an embedded mini-browser to display the HTML pages of the web application in a task pane or content add-in window.
-(An embedded mini-browser is typically called a WebView control or WebBrowser control.)
+Office add-ins are web applications that are displayed using iFrames when running in Office Online and using embedded browser controls in Office for desktop and mobile clients.
 Add-ins also need a JavaScript engine to run the JavaScript.
-Both the mini-browser and the engine are supplied by a browser installed on the user’s computer.
+Both the embedded browser and the engine are supplied by a browser installed on the user’s computer.

 Which browser is used depends on: